Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Dynamic date range - calculate the Average Order Value for a dynamic time period in the past, e.g., last 7 days, last 30 days.
+- Dynamic date range - calculate the AOV for a dynamic period in the past, e.g., last 7 days, last 30 days.
 If you select this option, the data will be recalculated daily as the date range window moves forward.

-Now, you can see AOV per customer in your Shopify spreadsheet.
+- Now, you can see Average Order Value per customer in your Shopify spreadsheet.

-Here’s how to map Total Sales per customer data into your Mixtable Customer Analytics spreadsheet:
+Here's how to map Total Sales data into your Mixtable Customer Analytics spreadsheet:

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -